-Pumping is something all mothers must face at some point during breastfeeding.
-Whether it’s to go out for a few hours or to go back to work and leave milk for the baby.
+Pumping milk with a breast pump is something that most mothers are facing at some point during breastfeeding.
+Whether you are going out for a few hours or you are going back to work and want to leave milk for your baby.

 Brands: something to keep in mind

-As in other articles: cars, household appliances… there are various brands of breast pump in the market with different performance.
-It is true that the mother who has the facility to pump will get it even with the worst breast pump on the market but there are brands that take more care of their breast pumps and allow imitate the sucking of the baby through the reproduction of the sucking cycles and the power of pumping.
+As with other products like cars or household appliances, there are many brands of breast pumps on the market and they have different performance characteristics.
+It is true that there are mothers who pump milk very easily and can get out a good amount even with the worst breast pump on the market.
+But there are brands that take more care of their breast pump offerings and imitate better the sucking motion of the baby through the reproduction of the sucking cycles and the power of pumping.
 On the other hand, the less effective breast pumps only perform the vacuum continuously (by repeatedly pulling on the nipple) which can cause pain.
 So, whenever possible, assessing and comparing some brands is not too bad.

 Size do matters

 Related to the previous point, the most effective breast pumps have different cup sizes.
 Women do not have a standard nipple size; there are women with small, large, very large nipples… And for each type it is necessary to have the right cup.
 An inadequate cup can hinder the extraction and damage the nipple.
 To know which cup is the right one it is necessary to measure the diameter of the face of the nipple at rest and add 2mm.

 The ideal environment